coconutneu/lqr_spacecraft/README.md

-# Quaternion-Based LQR for Spacecraft (Quaternion-basierte Zustandsregelung)
+# Quaternion-Based LQR for Spacecraft

+Quaternion-basierte Zustandsregelung

-A example code of designing LQR for Spacecraft (Attitude control)
+A example code of designing LQR for Spacecraft (aka attitude control)